alumina-lang/alumina/MISSING.md

     - Vector might actually be pretty ok.
 Hashed collections are probably bad.

 - extras, nice to have:
-  - threading, atomics, ...
-    - This will definitely defer to pthread (what about Windows?)
-    - Need a good story for thread-local storage
   - network/sockets
     - done
-  - random number generation
-    - basic RNG is implemented, need a good way to make it generic over various integer lengths
   - date/time???? this is a big can of worms
     - durations/monotonic timer are implemented
   - regexes? probably not, maybe a PCRE wrapper outside stdlib